jasti/Stock-Portfolio-Viewer/README.md

 Stock-Portfolio-Viewer
 ======================

-**A C# windows thick client that is useful for monitoring your own portfolio holdings.
-Simply edit the portfolio.xml file with you positions and the run the solutions.
+**A C# Windows thick client that is useful for monitoring your own portfolio holdings.
+Simply edit the portfolio.xml file with you stocks you hold and the initial price you bought them at and the run the solution.
-You will get real time data from Yahoo and also other performance ( Daily and Cost Basis) oriented metrics assosciated with your portfolio.**
+Real time equity data price feed from Yahoo has been implemented and also other performance ( Daily and Cost Basis) oriented metrics associated with your portfolio.**

 Instruction to run:
 -------------------